lebsral/strawberry-r-via-spelling/docs/analysis.md

 This document describes the analysis tools available in the project for understanding template patterns and performance metrics.

+**Clarification:** Spelling data is used for training, but evaluation is strictly limited to character position and character count tasks.
+Spelling is never used as an evaluation metric.
+All evaluation metrics, scripts, and documentation must focus exclusively on position and count.

+**Project Policy:** Qwen3-4B is always used in non-thinking mode (enable_thinking=False) for all analysis and evaluation.
+Thinking mode is strictly prohibited and enforced in code.
+Any attempt to use thinking mode will raise an error.

 ## Updated Workflow (Post-Task 14.1)

 - All analysis scripts use the Qwen3-4B **tokenizer** by default for data and template analysis.